AI Guides

 2. /loop — the loop that repeats on its own

 Reach for this when the work is not "finish a pile" but "keep checking on something."
-You type /loop with how often and what to do, and Claude re-runs it for you, either on a schedule you set or at a timing it picks itself.
+You type /loop with how often and what to do, and Claude re-runs it on that interval while your session stays open.

-This is the loop for things like watching a deploy, or triaging the same inbox every morning.
+This is the loop for things like watching a deploy, or polling until a site comes back up.

 Try this in Claude Code:

-/loopre-runs on a cadence./goalkeeps going until a condition you wrote is actually true.
-The checker is a separate small model, so the agent that wrote the code isn't the one grading it.
+Key insight: /goal keeps going until a condition you wrote is actually true. /loop re-runs on a cadence while your session is open. /schedule fires on a clock you set once.
+On /goal, the checker is a separate small model, so the agent that wrote the code isn't the one grading it.

 The building blocks of a real loop

-Once you understand /goal and /loop, the rest is about making the loop touch your real world instead of just your filesystem.
+Once you understand /goal, /loop, and /schedule, the rest is about making the loop touch your real world instead of just your filesystem.

 Automations — the heartbeat